johnbrillas/azure-docs.es-es/articles/sentinel/connect-zimperium-mtd.md

 ## <a name="validate-connectivity"></a>Validar conectividad

-Hasta que los registros empiecen a aparecer en Log Analytics, pueden transcurrir más de 20 minutos.
+Los registros pueden tardar hasta 20 minutos en empezar a aparecer en Log Analytics.

 ## <a name="next-steps"></a>Pasos siguientes